-- Appellant: An appeal may be made by a consistory or an individual who is a member of a church within the federation.
-The appeal may be submitted by the appellant himself or by a representative.
-Any consistory or church member may appeal against a decision of any assembly of the federation. - Origination: An appeal must first be made to the assembly whose decision is being appealed before appealing to broader assemblies.
-The assembly whose decision is being appealed is the respondent to the appeal. - 3.
+- a.
+An appeal must first be made to the assembly whose decision is being appealed before appealing to broader assemblies.
+The assembly whose decision is being appealed is the respondent to the appeal. - b.
+If a classis appeals the decision of an assembly, the appeal of classis must originate from a consistory by way of overture. - 3.
 Counselor for an Appellant: The consistory of an appellant shall explain to the appellant the process of an appeal and, if desired by the appellant, shall facilitate the identification of a counselor who can assist in ensuring that the appeal is written and submitted in a proper form and timely manner.